freeorion/freeorion/check/README.md

 For most common used things like tech, building, etc we have more advanced type of reference: link

-- `link` special syntax that will be rendered as a link to an object wiki page.
+- `link` special syntax that will be rendered as a link to a wiki page about some scripted content or a ship design in the game universe.
 Supported types
   - encyclopedia
   - buildingtype